 If you can answer “yes” to any of those questions, then you are most likely conducting a business in the eyes of the IRS.
 The more questions you can answer “yes” to, the more likely it is that you’re running a business, at least in terms of taxes.

 The distinction between business and hobby is important because some tax actions, such as deducting business expenses, are only available to one and not the other.

 You may also need to pay sales tax on items you sell online.
-Unfortunately, sales tax is far more convoluted than income tax and it would be impossible to cover it all in one post, so refer to this guide to internet sales tax in all U.S. states.
+Unfortunately, sales tax is far more complicated than income tax, and it would be impossible to cover it all in one post.
+Refer to this guide to internet sales tax in all US states.

 How Much Do You Owe in Taxes?

 The first thing you need to do is keep good records.
-You should always be able to peek at some kind of transaction report (or at the very least a transaction history) and sum up how much you made in sales over any given period of time.
+You should always have access to some kind of transaction report (or, at the very least, a transaction history) and be able to sum up how much you made in sales over any given period of time.

-You’ll need this information to determine how much you truly owe in taxes, and in the event you’re ever audited by the IRS, such records will save you lots of time, energy, and pain.
-1099 forms are great, but you should still keep independent records.
+You’ll need this information to determine how much you truly owe in taxes—and in the event you’re ever audited by the IRS, these records will save you lots of time, energy, and headache.
+While 1099 forms are great, you should still keep independent records.

-If you’re handling lots of sales and feeling overwhelmed, consider using accounting software for small businesses.
+Note: If you’re handling lots of sales and feeling overwhelmed, consider using accounting software for small businesses .

-If you’re selling on sites like eBay and Craigslist, then whatever income you generate from those sales will most likely be subjected to two taxes: income tax and self-employment tax.
+If you’re selling on sites like eBay and Craigslist, then whatever income you generate from those sales will be subjected to two taxes: income tax and self-employment tax.

 Income tax is a bit tricky because the brackets depend on your filing status and they can change from year to year.
 Fortunately, you can just use MoneyChimp’s Income Tax Calculator to see what you owe given a certain amount of taxable income.

 Self-employment tax is more straightforward but comprised of two parts: Social Security and Medicare.
-In 2015, for the self-employed, the Social Security tax rate was 12.4% on the first $118,500 of income and the Medicare tax rate was 2.9% on all income.
+In 2019, for the self-employed, the Social Security tax rate is 12.4% on the first $127,200 of self-employed income and the Medicare tax rate is 2.9% on all income.

 You must pay both income tax and self-employment tax on income earned through self-employed means, including sales made online.

-So, for example, if I sold $10,000 worth of goods on eBay in 2015 and filed taxes as Married Jointly, then I would owe approximately $1,240 to Social Security and $290 to Medicare (actually less, if you include deductions and exemptions, but you won’t know until your file your tax return).
+For example, if I sold $10,000 worth of goods on eBay in 2019 and filed taxes as Married Jointly, then I would owe $1,240 to Social Security and $290 to Medicare (actually less if you include deductions and exemptions, but you won’t know until your file your tax return).

 There’s one more thing to worry about when dealing with self-employed income: you have to make quarterly estimated payments to the IRS.

-As an employee working for an employer, a portion of every paycheck gets taken out as a “tax withholding” — these are payments made to the IRS so that they have revenue over the course of the year, and these withholdings count toward the total tax you’d owe at the end of the year.
+Normally, as an employee working for an employer, a portion of every paycheck gets taken out as a “tax withholding.”
+These are payments made to the IRS on your behalf over the course of the year, and these withholdings count toward the total tax you’d owe at the end of the year.